Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 The property can be liable for an injury on it.

-In theory, this means that a tenant can be held liable for an injury suffered by a visitor or third party.
-Because tenants are rarely able to pay for the costs of the injury, though, victims often focus their attention on the landlord.
+In theory, this means that you as a tenant can be held liable for an injury suffered by a visitor or third party.
+Because tenants are rarely able to pay for the costs of the injury, though, attention is focused on the landlord.

 4. What kind of compensation can I recover in a lawsuit against a landlord?

-If you were hurt by a landlord’s failure of preventing dangerous condition on his/her property, you can recover compensatory damages.
+If you were hurt by a landlord’s failure of preventing dangerous conditions on their property, you can recover compensatory damages.
 These are meant to cover the losses you have sustained from your injuries.
 They include: